Snickers salad

-Snickers salad is a dessert salad consisting of a mix of Snickers bars, Granny Smith apples, whipped cream and often pudding or whipped topping served in a bowl.
-It is a potluck and party staple in the Upper Midwest of the United States, where the "salad" is popular alongside glorified rice, Watergate salad, jello salad and hotdish.
+Snickers salad is a dessert salad consisting of a mix of Snickers bars, Granny Smith apples, Cool Whip or whipped topping, marshmallows, and often pudding served in a bowl.
+It is a potluck staple in the Midwestern United States.
 It is sometimes included in church cookbooks.

 Snickers salad is easy to make; the ingredients are simply chopped and combined.
 As to whether it is a salad or a dessert, popular lore has it that it depends on which end of the table it is sitting at.

+It has a rather unique texture, being sticky and crunchy.
+Clumps are known to get stuck in the teeth.
+This feature makes the experience of eating it divisive.

 The recipe for Snickers salad was included in a 2009 article "Salads worthy of a church picnic" in The Indianapolis Star.
-The author noted that "Despite what all my community and church cookbooks would say, I don't think anything with marshmallows can really be called a salad."
+The author said that "Despite what all my community and church cookbooks would say, I don't think anything with marshmallows can really be called a salad."